RedNacho/sws.spinvoke/README.md

 Firstly, the projects:

-* **Sws.Spinvoke.Core**: This is the core library.
-In a nutshell, it includes everything you need to generate a delegate for native code, given a NativeDelegateDefinition.
+* **Sws.Spinvoke**: This is the main library.
+It has two main namespaces: Core and Interception (formerly separate libraries).
+In a nutshell, the Core includes everything you need to generate a delegate for native code, given a NativeDelegateDefinition.
 The standard entry point to this functionality is INativeDelegateResolver, which has Resolve and Release methods.
 (Release can be used to allow a library to be unloaded when you're done with it.)

-* **Sws.Spinvoke.Interception**: This is the interception library.
-Everything here revolves around NativeDelegateInterceptor, which has the job of intercepting method calls, getting together a NativeDelegateDefinition, calling INativeDelegateResolver.Resolve, and then invoking the delegate.
+Meanwhile, everything in the Interception namespace revolves around NativeDelegateInterceptor, which has the job of intercepting method calls, getting together a NativeDelegateDefinition, calling INativeDelegateResolver.Resolve, and then invoking the delegate.
+Finally, both the Core and the Interception namespaces include facades, which you can use to wire up the dependencies if you aren't using the Ninject functionality.

-* **Sws.Spinvoke.Interception.DynamicProxy**: This library ties the interception library up to Castle DynamicProxy (you can provide your own implementation if you wish).
+* **Sws.Spinvoke.Interception.DynamicProxy**: This library ties the interception code up to Castle DynamicProxy (you can provide your own implementation if you wish).
 There are two modes of operation: use SpinvokeInterceptor to adapt a Spinvoke interceptor to a Castle DynamicProxy interceptor (which you can then use in conjunction with DynamicProxy to create native code proxies), or use ProxyGenerator to adapt a Castle DynamicProxy proxy generator to the Spinvoke interception library's IProxyGenerator interface (which you can use to configure the Ninject library).

 * **Sws.Spinvoke.Linux**: The Core code is dependent upon an INativeLibraryLoader interface, the implementation of which is platform-specific.
 This is a Linux implementation of the interface.